tryshoppe/shoppe/README.md

 # Shoppe

-Shoppe is an Rails-based e-commerce platform which allows you to easily introduce a catalogue-based store into your Rails 4 applications.
+Shoppe is a Rails-based e-commerce platform which allows you to easily introduce a catalogue-based store into your Rails 4 applications.

 [![Build Status](https://travis-ci.org/tryshoppe/shoppe.svg?branch=master)](https://travis-ci.org/tryshoppe/shoppe)